masudhan/tips-tricks/rabbitmq.md

 Next, we need to install rabbitmq,

-To install rabbitmq specific versionn of rabbitmq,
+To install rabbitmq specific version of rabbitmq,

 ```
 wget https://github.com/rabbitmq/rabbitmq-server/releases/download/v3.11.1/rabbitmq-server_3.11.1-1_all.deb